pythonkid2/DevOps-Practice/Interview/starAgile mock2.md

 Other commands

-	FROM: Specifies the base image for subsequent instructions.
+**FROM** : Specifies the base image for subsequent instructions.
 It is usually the first instruction in a Dockerfile.

-	RUN: Executes commands in a new layer and creates a new image.
+**RUN**: Executes commands in a new layer and creates a new image.
 This is used to install packages, run scripts, or perform any other actions during the build process.

-	COPY: Copies files or directories from the build context into the container's own filesystem at a specified location.
+**COPY**: Copies files or directories from the build context into the container's own filesystem at a specified location.

-	ADD: Similar to COPY, but it also supports URLs and automatically unpacks local tar files.
+**ADD**: Similar to COPY, but it also supports URLs and automatically unpacks local tar files.

-	WORKDIR: Sets the working directory for any RUN, CMD, ENTRYPOINT, COPY, and ADD instructions that follow it in the Dockerfile.
+**WORKDIR**: Sets the working directory for any RUN, CMD, ENTRYPOINT, COPY, and ADD instructions that follow it in the Dockerfile.

-	EXPOSE: Informs Docker that the container listens on the specified network ports at runtime.
+**EXPOSE**: Informs Docker that the container listens on the specified network ports at runtime.

-	ENV: Sets the environment variable to a specific value inside the container.
+**ENV**: Sets the environment variable to a specific value inside the container.

-	ARG: Defines a variable that users can pass at build-time to the builder with the docker build command using the --build-arg flag.
+**ARG**: Defines a variable that users can pass at build-time to the builder with the docker build command using the --build-arg flag.

-	VOLUME: Creates a mount point with the specified name and marks it as holding externally mounted volumes from the native host or other containers.
+**VOLUME**: Creates a mount point with the specified name and marks it as holding externally mounted volumes from the native host or other containers.

-	USER: Sets the user name or UID to use when running the image.
+**USER**: Sets the user name or UID to use when running the image.

-	HEALTHCHECK: Tells Docker how to test a container to check that it is still working.
+**HEALTHCHECK**: Tells Docker how to test a container to check that it is still working.

-Difference between container and image
+Difference between **container and image**

-Image:
+**Image**:
 An image is a lightweight, standalone, and executable software package that includes everything needed to run a piece of software, including the code, runtime, system tools, system libraries, and settings.
 It is essentially a snapshot of a Docker container.

 Images are read-only templates used to create Docker containers.
 They can be built from a Dockerfile using the docker build command or pulled from a registry using the docker pull command.

 Images are used as the basis for creating containers.
 They can be versioned and distributed to other systems or users.

-Container:
+**Container:**
 A container is a runtime instance of an image—basically, a running process isolated from the host and other containers.
 Containers are lightweight, portable, and self-sufficient, allowing applications to be easily deployed and run consistently in various environments.
 Each container is created from a specific image and represents a running instance of that application, providing an isolated environment for running the application.

 In summary, images are the blueprints used to create containers, while containers are the actual runtime instances of those images.
 Containers provide a consistent environment for running applications, and images provide a way to package and distribute software with all its dependencies.

-Types of docker networks ?
+**Types of docker networks ?**
 Docker provides several types of networks to facilitate communication between containers and between containers and the outside world.
 These networks offer different features and functionalities to meet various use cases.
 Here are some of the types of Docker networks:

-	Bridge network: This is the default network that enables communication between containers on the same Docker daemon host.
+**Bridge network**: This is the default network that enables communication between containers on the same Docker daemon host.
 Containers connected to the same bridge network can communicate with each other via IP addresses.
 It also allows the containers to communicate with external networks using NAT (Network Address Translation).

-	Host network: With the host network mode, a container shares the network namespace with the Docker host.
+**Host network**: With the host network mode, a container shares the network namespace with the Docker host.
 This means the container does not have network isolation from the host and can use the host's network directly.
 This can be beneficial for performance-critical applications that require full access to the host's network stack.

-	Overlay network: This type of network allows containers to communicate across multiple Docker daemons.
+**Overlay network**: This type of network allows containers to communicate across multiple Docker daemons.
 It facilitates communication between containers running on different Docker hosts or even different cloud providers.
 It is particularly useful for container orchestration and clustering systems, enabling seamless communication between containers across the cluster.

-	Macvlan network: Macvlan allows you to assign a MAC address to a container, making it appear as a physical device on the network.
+**Macvlan network**: Macvlan allows you to assign a MAC address to a container, making it appear as a physical device on the network.
 This is useful when you need to connect containers directly to external networks, giving them direct access to the physical network without any encapsulation.

-	None network: Containers attached to the none network have no access to external networks and can only communicate with the Docker host.
+**None network**: Containers attached to the none network have no access to external networks and can only communicate with the Docker host.
 This can be useful in scenarios where you want to completely isolate a container from the network.

-	Custom networks: Docker also allows you to create your custom networks with specific configurations, enabling you to define your network's behavior, IP address range, and other properties according to your application's requirements.
+**Custom networks**: Docker also allows you to create your custom networks with specific configurations, enabling you to define your network's behavior, IP address range, and other properties according to your application's requirements.
 Custom networks provide flexibility and control over the networking environment for your containers.

-what does docker buid command do & build vs run command

-	The docker build command is used to build Docker images from a Dockerfile.
-When you run docker build, it looks for a file named Dockerfile in the current directory and uses the instructions defined in the Dockerfile to create a new Docker image.
+**what does docker buid command do & build vs run command** The docker build command is used to build Docker images from a Dockerfile.
 This process involves executing each instruction in the Dockerfile and creating a new layer for each instruction, ultimately producing a final image.
 The resulting image can be tagged and used to create containers.

 	The docker run command, on the other hand, is used to create and start a new container from a Docker image.
 When you run docker run, Docker takes the specified image and starts a container based on it.
 You can also provide additional options and configurations to the docker run command, such as exposing ports, setting environment variables, or specifying volumes to be mounted.